 If there are any signs that the algae are regrowing, you can apply an algicide.
 Algicides are most effective when algae levels are low and will prevent regrowth or a return to serious problems.

-Only really useful against green algal and then only before it gets a good grip on your pool or hot tub.
+Only really useful against green algae, and then only before it gets a good grip on your pool or hot tub.
 Used as a preventative in some commercial pools.

 Algae bind to the surface of chitin particles and are removed by normal filtration.
 Pool clarifiers like Sea Klear are based on chitin.
-A useful and safe way to reduce algae build up but not effective if you already have a severe algae problem.
+This is a useful and safe way to reduce algae build up, but it's not effective if you already have a severe algae problem.